texfaq/texfaq.github.io/FAQ-wrongpn.md

 worth of material to output.
 (Ensuring it always has something in hand makes some optimisations possible.)
-As a result, `\count0` (`\thepage`) is almost always wrong in the first paragraph of a page (the exception is where the page number has been ''forcibly'' changed, either by changing its value directly, or by breaking the page where TeX wouldn't necessarily have chosen to break).
+As a result, `\count0` (`\thepage`) is almost always wrong in the first paragraph of a page (the exception is where the page number has been "forcibly" changed, either by changing its value directly, or by breaking the page where TeX wouldn't necessarily have chosen to break).